Swanage Railway: Norden – Wareham restoration

 There were no regular timetabled trains between Swanage and Wareham, as the rail service from Swanage operated only as far as Norden.
 The Society continued to work with Network Rail and the local authorities to identify suitable rolling stock and the infrastructure needed to enable regular services.
 In July 2010, DCC and Purbeck District councils voted to allocate up to £3 million over three years, to part-fund re-signalling work by Network Rail at Worgret Junction, which connects the Swanage branch to NR's main line near Wareham.
 The upgrade enables scheduled train services to operate between Wareham, Corfe Castle and Swanage.
 Swanage Railway ran its first diesel-hauled passenger train into Wareham station on 13 June 2017, to mark the start of a two-year trial public service using diesel trains operating on 60 days during that summer.
 Trains with diesel locomotives at each end were used because of delays in the refurbishment of the diesel multiple units (DMUs) planned to operate the service; passenger loadings were good but the cost was uneconomic.
 In 2018, as the DMUs were still not ready, South Western Railway ran trains to Corfe Castle on summer Saturdays; these were noteworthy for their low price (£10 return from Salisbury and westwards, £5 from Weymouth and Wareham) and involving a record number of reversals for any scheduled service (4, at Yeovil Junction, Yeovil Pen Mill, Weymouth and Wareham).
 Due to industrial action, these ran on fewer Saturdays than intended.
 Periodically, railtours from other parts of the country operate over this section.

 The Swanage Railway has won the annual Institution of Civil Engineers' (ICE) South West Engineering Award 2017 in ICE's projects costing less than £1 million category.
 Part of the Swanage Railway's "Project Wareham", the £950,000 work took place over two years between Norden station and half-a-mile short of Worgret Junction: three miles of little-used former Network Rail line restored to a passenger-carrying standard, overgrown embankments and drains cleared, a quarter-mile-long embankment upgraded, and half-a-mile of new railway track laid.
 The £950,000 work also involved the installation of a level crossing across the Wytch Farm oil field access road near Norden station, and the creation of a nearby road-rail interchange for locomotives and carriages.
 The interchange construction involved the excavation of 2,500 cubic metres of earth that was recycled and used to extend a quarter-mile-long embankment near Furzebrook.

 In 2021, the government announced that the line had been approved for additional funding as part of its "Reverse Beeching" proposals to restore lines closed by the Beeching Report (though the Swanage Railway was not included in the original report).
 Regular summer services were planned to start in 2022: however, they were then postponed to 2023.
-A four-day-a-week service has been announced to run between 4 April and 10 September 2023.
+A four-day-a-week service was announced to run between 4 April and 10 September 2023.